fLavery/NodeDashboard/README.md

 - The Chainlink logo was taken from the chain.link website
 ### Acknowledgements

-- I received inspiration for this project from Sergey Nazarov and the Chainlink team
+- A big thanks to all the staff at Code Institute